ryanartecona/curry.py/README.md

 Best of all, curried functions that don't accept variable positional arguments (`*args`) can be treated **exactly** as if they were normal functions!

 Even with functions decorated with `@curried`, you need not treat them differently than if they were defined as normal functions, unless you *want* them to curry arguments.
 No need to worry about surprising or confusing colleagues!
+And, no strange curry/uncurry semantics!

 	>>> add(10, 20)
 	30